Danonienko/Roblox-Luau-Door/README.md

 # Door Class Documentation

 A class for managing door objects in a game with support for clearance levels, cards, lockdown states, and smooth animations.
+I wrote this door system at the request of my friend.
+It leverages instance attributes for state tracking.

 ## Features